awsdocs/aws-greengrass-developer-guide/doc_source/device-group.md

 # Create AWS IoT Devices in an AWS IoT Greengrass Group<a name="device-group"></a>

+In this step, you add two AWS IoT devices to your Greengrass group\.
+This process includes registering the devices and configuring certificates and keys to allow them to connect to AWS IoT Greengrass\.

 1. <a name="console-gg-groups"></a>In the AWS IoT console, choose **Greengrass**, and then choose **Groups**\.

 1. <a name="group-choose-target-group"></a>Choose the target group\.